niklaswolf/nuxt-cache-keys/README.md

-# Nuxt 3 Cache Keys
+# Nuxt Cache Keys
-Nuxt3-Module, that provides a system to set cache-keys for later use in e.g. a full-page cache like Varnish or Fastly.
+Nuxt module, that provides a system to set cache-keys for later use in e.g. a full-page cache like Varnish or Fastly.

 ## Installation
-- NPM: `npm install nuxt3-cache-keys`
+- NPM: `npm install nuxt-cache-keys`
-- pnpm: `pnpm install nuxt3-cache-keys`
+- pnpm: `pnpm install nuxt-cache-keys`
-- Yarn: `yarn add nuxt3-cache-keys`
+- Yarn: `yarn add nuxt-cache-keys`

 ## Usage